 - GitHub repository hosting

 TSC seats are not time-limited.
-There is no fixed size of the TSC.
-The TSC should be of such a size as to ensure adequate coverage of important areas of expertise balanced with the ability to make decisions efficiently.
+The size of the TSC can not be larger than five members.
+This size ensures adequate coverage of important areas of expertise balanced with the ability to make decisions efficiently.

 The TSC may add additional members to the TSC by a standard TSC motion.

-A TSC member may be removed from the TSC by voluntary resignation, or by a standard TSC motion.
+A TSC member may be removed from the TSC by voluntary resignation, by a standard TSC motion, or by missing four consecutive TSC meetings.
+In all cases, the TSC member will revert to Reviewer status unless they prefer Alumni status.

 Changes to TSC membership should be posted in the agenda, and may be suggested as any other agenda item (see "TSC Meetings" below).